Defining Target Product Profiles (TPPs) for Bacteriophage Therapies to treat CF lung infections

 The Need

-Chronic lung infections remain a cause of morbidity and mortality in CF. Despite major advances in CF care with the introduction of CFTR modulators, chronic infections remain a clinical challenge driving disease progression and treatment burden.
+Lung infections remain a cause of morbidity and mortality in CF. Despite major advances in CF care with the introduction of CFTR modulators, lung infections remain a clinical challenge driving disease progression and treatment burden.
 Problematic pathogens such as Mycobacterium abscessus, Pseudomonas aeruginosa, and Burkholderia cepacia complex continue to be associated with worse outcomes and increased treatment complexity.
 Treatment options for pathogens like M. abscessus in particular are limited, often involving lengthy, complex, and toxic multidrug regimens.

 Antibiotics remain a key therapeutic for managing infections, but prolonged and repeated use contributes to antimicrobial resistance, drug toxicity, and intolerable side effects- issues that are becoming increasingly important in an aging CF population.